 \section{Model Evaluation}

-In this project, we performed a Monte Carlo simulation study to evaluate the proposed methods for TVC decomposition.
-We assume the longitudinal outcome takes the bilinear spline functional form with an unknown fixed knot as described in Table \ref{tbl:traj_summary} for three considerations.
-First, the inclusion of a TVC when fitting a LGCM breaks the variance of the longitudinal outcome into three parts, the variance explained by growth factors, the variance explained by a TVC, and an unexplained part (i.e., the residual).
+In this project, we conducted a Monte Carlo simulation study to evaluate the proposed methods for TVC decomposition.
+For three reasons, we assumed the longitudinal outcome takes the bilinear spline functional form with an unknown fixed knot, as described in Table \ref{tbl:traj_summary}.
+First, the inclusion of a TVC when fitting an LGCM breaks the variance of the longitudinal outcome into three parts: the variance explained by growth factors, the variance explained by temporal states of a TVC, and an unexplained part (i.e., the residual).
 Therefore, we hypothesized that adding a TVC into a model may affect the estimation of the growth factors of the longitudinal outcome to some extent.
-This linear-linear piecewise function allows us to investigate how the inclusion of state features of the TVC affects the slope estimation in the earlier and later stages of the longitudinal outcome.
+This linear-linear piecewise function allows us to investigate how the inclusion of temporal states of the TVC affects slope estimation in the earlier and later stages of the longitudinal outcome.
 Second, the trajectory of the longitudinal outcome could take any linear or nonlinear functional form in the LGCM framework, yet the simulation result observed from the model with one functional form is easy to extend to other functions.
-Third, earlier studies such as \citet{Liu2019BLSGM} have documented the results of extensive simulation studies for this functional form, which further reduces the size of simulation conditions in this project as we can only focus on how the size of trait and state effects affects model performance.
-We examine the three decomposition methods through four performance measures listed in Table \ref{tbl:metric}, where we also include definitions and estimates of these four measures.
+Third, earlier studies such as \citet{Liu2019BLSGM} have documented the results of extensive simulation studies for this functional form, which further reduces the size of simulation conditions in this project as we can only focus on how the size of trait and temporal effects affects model performance.
+We examined the three decomposition methods through four performance measures listed in Table \ref{tbl:metric}, where we also include definitions and estimates of these four measures.

 \tablehere{2}